This article focuses on the specific use case where you want the conversation of the parent ticket added into the initial description of a sub-ticket.

 Zendesk Placeholder:

-Custom Placeholder:
+Custom Placeholders:

 Finally, if you only need want to send the ticket attachments on public comments copy and paste this code: